imjokey/xray-install-k8s/README.md

 #### Step 4: Deploy service
 Just run `run.sh` script to deploy it.

-> Certainly,  If you have customer  running requirements,  you could  also customize the build script.
+> Certainly,  If you have custom run requirements,  you could also customize the script.

 ```sh
 sh run.sh